Mariners relying on video, past information to scout players ahead of MLB draft with baseball on hold

 And when they run out?
 They’ll go back through the video again.
 Because, well, it’s all can they do with all of amateur baseball either shut down or canceled due to the spread of the novel coronavirus.

 But at least the work has a purpose.
-There was some initial fear that Major League Baseball would scrap the 2020 draft with the season on hold, but the recent resolution bargained between MLB and MLB Players’ Association was to have a draft of at least five rounds that could grow into 10 rounds or more.
+There was some initial fear that Major League Baseball would scrap the 2020 draft altogether with the season on hold, but the recent resolution bargained between MLB and the MLB Players’ Association was to have a draft of at least five rounds that could grow into 10 rounds or more.

 “Selfishly, I hope we pick as many rounds as possible just because we pick high in each round and over last few years we’ve had some success,” Hunter said.
 “And to have a better selection in place where we don’t have to wait for other teams to see what they do for us to be ready to take our player, I really think it’s a great opportunity for us just to continue to add on to, you know, the core group of guys.”

-The Mariners have the No. 6 overall pick in the first round – their highest pick since 2014 — followed by a second-round pick at No. 43rd overall, a Compensation Round B pick at No. 65 overall and a third-round pick at No. 79.
-Four selections in the first 100 picks of what is considered to be one of the deepest drafts in terms of top-level talent in years.
+The Mariners have the No. 6 overall pick in the first round — their highest pick since 2014 — followed by a second-round pick at No. 43 overall, a Compensation Round B pick at No. 65 overall and a third-round pick at No. 79.
+All told, four selections in the first 100 picks of what is considered to be one of the deepest drafts in terms of top-level talent in years.

-“The amount of college Friday and Saturday night starters, just the depth of pitching is a lot different than the over probably the last three years that I’ve been doing this,” Hunter said.
+“The amount of college Friday and Saturday night starters, just the depth of pitching is a lot different than over probably the last three years that I’ve been doing this,” Hunter said.
 “The college hitting group has really stepped up.
 This is probably the one year that I feel like we are in a good spot to pick high.
 You never want to pick high because it means the team hasn’t done well, but this is the year that we’re going to have some really good options that are going to be staring at us that we think can make some real impact with our organization.”

-Of course, the concern is that with the NCAA baseball season done just a few weeks after it started and high school seasons put on hold or ended, the potential of missteps when making selections abound because there are no games or workouts to provide final verification for reports made a year ago or before baseball was shut down.
+Of course, the concern is that with the NCAA baseball season done just a few weeks after it started and high-school seasons put on hold or ended, the potential of missteps when making selections abound because there are no games or workouts to provide final verification for reports made a year ago or before baseball was shut down.

-Thanks to the mistakes of past regimes, the Mariners have a built dubious reputation of such failures under normal circumstances.
+Thanks to the mistakes of past regimes, the Mariners have built a dubious reputation of such failures under normal circumstances.

-The last time the Mariners picked this high, they selected high school outfielder Alex Jackson with the No. 6 pick in the 2014 draft over pitchers Aaron Nola, Kyle Freeland, outfielder Michael Conforto and shortstop Trea Turner.
+The last time the Mariners picked this high, they selected high-school outfielder Alex Jackson with the No. 6 pick in the 2014 draft over pitchers Aaron Nola, Kyle Freeland, outfielder Michael Conforto and shortstop Trea Turner.

 But Dipoto and Hunter are trying to change that with solid draft classes over the past three years.
 They believe the philosophy and procedures in place will allow them to handle the unique situation.